Averky Taushev: Ministry in the Carpathian region

 On August 7, 1935, he became the publisher-editor of the diocesan magazine Orthodox Carpatho-Russian Bulletin.
 On September 1, 1935, he was awarded the right to wear a Nabedrennik.
 By decree of December 4, Hieromonk Averky was appointed a full-time teacher of the Law of God at the state Realgymnasium, in Russian and Czech civil and public schools in Užhorod.
 By decree of December 12, 1936, he was appointed a member of the Supreme Ecclesiastical Court of the Orthodox Diocese of Mukačevo and Prešov.
 By decree of December 31, 1936, he was appointed head of the educational unit (inspector) and teacher of liturgy at the pastoral and theological courses at the Diocesan Administration.
 On May 2, 1937, on Easter Day, Hieromonk Averky was elevated to the rank of hegumen in the memorial church to Russian soldiers with the laying of a golden pectoral cross and a palitsa by Bishop Damascene (Grdanički).
 By decree of July 5, 1937, Hegumen Averky was appointed a member of the examination committee for the position of parish priest and at the same time a member of the examination committee for the title of "Professor of the gymnasium on the subject of the Law of God".
-On January 22, 1937, Averky and Chairman of the Church Council Ilarion Tsurkanovich informed the Diocesan Administration of the need to erect a church house ("fara") and a hotel attached to it.
+On January 22, 1937, Averky and Chairman of the Church Council Ilarion Curkanovič informed the Diocesan Administration of the need to erect a church house ("fara") and a hotel attached to it.
 The document notes that due to the lack of premises, the parish has been left without its own spiritual and cultural center for meetings, readings, lectures, talks, and singing.
 Hieromonk Averky suggested contacting the Ministry of Schools and Public Education through the leadership of the diocese, as well as the clergy throughout Subcarpathian Rus.